THEXN/TShock/Commands-&-Permissions.md

 * /checkupdates - Checks for TShock updates.
 * /clearbans -1 - Removes all bans

+###Permissions Required: whitelist###

+* /whitelist [player] - While "EnableWhitelist: true" in the config.json, only players who are added to the whitelist with this command are able to enter the server.
+These names are stored in \tshock\whitelist.txt.

 ###Permissions Required: causeevents###

 * /dropmeteor - Drops a meteor on the map.